-Schedule allocated screentime into your day.
+Schedule allocated screen time into your day.
 Look forward to a group-video call with your friends at the end of the day, schedule an hour for gaming in the afternoon – but don’t fall into the trap of spending all day in front of a screen.
 Online activities may very likely take up a good chunk of time, however, it is important to also find non-digital, alternative activities, especially, if a large amount of time is already spent in front of a computer working or studying remotely.
-Cook, exercise, read, play a board game.
-Catching up on any tasks you haven’t had the time for are potential activities that maintain our sense of productivity and create a counterbalance to on-screen time.
+Cooking, exercising, reading, playing a board game or catching up on any tasks you haven’t had the time for are potential activities that can help maintain your sense of productivity and create a counterbalance to on-screen time.

 Remember that your smartphone and the apps on it have been designed to keep you online, so regain control where possible and try to use the internet and social media in the ‘right-way’, as a tool to stay connected with others, rather than letting it control you and contribute to anxiety and loneliness.

 If you find it hard to regulate your screen time, download a website/app blocker like Freedom or Limit that temporarily restricts your access to certain sites or apps.